Gaucher disease, diagnosis, dried blood, spot assay, rare haematological disorders

 abnormalities may be supportive for Gaucher disease diagnosis such as gall stones or cholelithiasis, low cholesterol, hyperferritinemia, pregnancy-associated thrombocytopenia and post-partum haemorrhage.
 For any physician, suspicion of Gaucher disease is appropriate when family history, patient history or investigations include: bruising, bone pain, fatigue, abdominal pain, splenomegaly and laboratory evidence of thrombocytopenia and/or anaemia; or unexplained stable hyperferritinemia with normal transferrin saturation, increased inflammatory markers, failure to thrive and/or delayed growth in childhood, gall stones/cholelithiasis or low cholesterol, splenic nodules, fractures, premature osteoporosis or avascular necrosis; or pregnancy-associated thrombocytopenia and/or post-partum haemorrhage.

 The laboratory diagnostic tests available include: macrophage-specific biochemical markers, the most commonly used of which include chitotriosidase and LysoGB1; dried blood spot; specific enzyme dosage (glucocerebrosidase); and molecular analysis.
 Beside the laboratory tests, an accurate family history and clinical evaluation is essential.

 Q. What are the treatment options for Gaucher disease?

-oday the treatment options for Gaucher disease are: enzyme replacement therapy, substrate reduction therapy, small molecule treatments, bone marrow transplantation and gene therapy.
+Today the treatment options for Gaucher disease are: enzyme replacement therapy and substrate reduction therapy.
 Any adjunctive medication or intervention must be considered for treating the comorbidities.